What is a pitch deck?

-Your investment pitch deck is crucial because it needs to capture the imagination of investors and help persuade them to put money into your early-stage or growth business.
+Your investment pitch deck is a piece of content that needs to capture the imagination of investors and help persuade them to put money into your early-stage or growth business.
 A great deck builds a compelling narrative about your vision and plans, highlights investment history and needs, and explains what makes your business the one that will win.
-But before we leap into the sections of slides you should include in your pitch decks, please note the following points:

 Before creating your pitch deck, think carefully about the audience who will be viewing it.
 For example, will they understand your market opportunity and the pain points that your product or service solves?
 This will determine how much detail you’ll need to go into when setting the scene.
 And the tone and content will differ for different audiences, for example, angel investors and more institutional investors.
 Just remember, this is a pitch deck, not a full business plan.